markgw/uh-nlp19/docs/day10/index.md

   * ...
 * Her lawyer is very annoying.
   * Her lawyer is annoying, like a child.
-  * Like a bully, her lawyer is very annoying.
+  * Like a bully, her lawyer is annoying.
   * ...